willstepp/writings/hunger/hunger-01.md

   At last the elders emerged from the council house and descended into the ceremonial grounds.
 There were five of them total and they were dressed in magnificent garb.
 The most delicate deerskins covered in beads and feathers.
 Their faces were painted red and white.
 Kulsathee, the old chief of peace, led them with a solemn frown.
 When they reached the benches at the foot of the tree they turned to face the people gathered.
 But their gaze was fixed on the two men who approached the funeral platform with the body of the departed medicine man.
   When the boy saw the body of Sakima, who had been anointed with oils and covered in dark paint, then dressed in a ritual gown, nothing like what he normally wore, he wept.
 The bearers reached the platform and lifted the body onto it.
 Then a group of them together lifted the platform onto the tall legs, where it fit into slots.
 They brought all of his belongings out and laid them at the base of the platform.
 Wood was brought and arranged for the burning.
 Another young man carried the tinder close to the pyramid of kindling and fuel wood and used a block of flint to start the fire.
 It caught quickly and within minutes the entire platform was engulfed in flames, an bright orange glow cast onto the faces of the people who had loved him most.
   So bright it burned that even the boy was no longer completely hidden in the shadows.
 He watched the flames consume his father.
 Plumes of dark smoke and flecks of embered ash rolled into the air above them.
 He turned to the crowd and there among them he saw a pair of eyes staring back at him.
 His friend Tye, who was a hunter like himself, and therefore trained to see things that wanted to remain out of sight.
 Tye was savvy.
 He would respect his wishes and not approach his friend in mourning.
 Instead he made a gesture by interlocking his two forefingers like a chain, this was a secret  symbol of their friendship.
 The boy returned the gesture from his spot in the darkness.
 His true friend.
-  Yet someone else had discovered him there in the flickering light of the funeral pyre, approaching him from the side so as not to be detected.
+  Yet someone else had discovered him there in the flickering light of the funeral pyre, approaching him from the side so not to be detected.
 She emerged carrying food.
 The light from the funeral fire was reflected in her eyes and her long, braided hair shimmered, smooth and flowing like a dark river.
 Leoti was beautiful indeed.
 She placed a bowl of kanuchi on the ground in front of him and demurred in respectful silence.
 He gazed upon her and then at the bowl, steam rising from it in the cool air.
   “Eat, Mika.”
   “I’m not hungry.”
   But he knew it was not a request, and that she would not leave him be until he ate something, so he picked up the bowl and drank the soup down with only a few gulps.
 It was good, rich and sweet.
 Leoti then placed a wrapped cloth full of bread and roasted deer meat next to the bowl.
 It was still warm and the grease seeped through the wrappings.